 Examples of Derived Demand

 If you’re asked “Which of the following is an example of derived demand?” you’ll need to know how to identify a case of derived demand when you see it.
 Here are a few useful examples to help you understand the concept more clearly in practice.

 For example, the demand for electric guitars creates a derived demand for amplifiers and guitar picks, since you’ll probably need both to play your guitar once you purchase it.
 It will also create some demand for guitar lessons, for those who purchase their guitar and then need to learn to play it.

 Another example might be that of transport.
 People typically take buses or other public transport in order to get to their place of employment.
-This means that demand for these types of functional transportation is dependent on the demand for those services provided by the workers using this transportation.
+That is, people don’t usually take public transport simply to enjoy the ride.
+This means that demand for these types of functional transportation is dependent on the demand for those services provided by the workers using this transportation, or by their own demand for other goods/services that they need to access by traveling.
 It’s easy to see how the ripple effect of the chain of derived demand can be extremely complex and wide-ranging.

-Here’s another example.
-In the case of custom-made bookshelves (for instance), the first step is the raw materials: wood harvested from a forest, for instance, the demand for which was created by the customer’s demand for a wooden bookshelf.
-Then there are the processed materials: the wood is processed and ready to be used to build a shelf.
+And here’s another example, one that showcases the three key components of derived demand: raw materials, processed materials, and labor.
+In the case of custom-made bookshelves (for instance), the first step is the raw materials: that might be wood harvested from a forest, the demand for which was created by the customer’s demand for a wooden bookshelf.
+Then there are the processed materials: the wood is processed so that it is ready to be used to build a shelf.
 Finally, there’s the labor: labor goes into using the processed wood to build the shelf, which is finally ready to go to the consumer.

 The Economic Effects of Derived Demand

 The chain of derived demand has an enormous effect on economies on small as well as large scales.
-On a national or international scale, greater demand for raw materials may lead to the creation of new trading markets in countries that have those raw materials among their natural resources.
+For instance, on a national or international scale, greater demand for raw materials may lead to the creation of new trading markets in countries that have those raw materials among their natural resources.